supercompute/nodewaste/visualizer.md

 ---
 layout: page
 title: Visualizer
-subtitle: Know exactly where your repurposed material goes and see what it becomes on the other end
+subtitle: See the network work for you
 img_path: "/images/Asset 107@2x.png"

 ---